gesellkammer/lambda/doc/lambda-manual.md

 		1.2.2 Windows
 		1.2.3 OSX

+2. Usage

-2. Simulation input
+3. Simulation input
 	2.1 Overview
 	2.2 Sim files
 	2.3 Using the scripts
 	2.4 Geometry and coordinate conventions

-3. Using Lambda
+4. Using the Lambda binary

 # 1. INSTALLATION [Installation] #